One of the talks that I give is staying close to your kids as they get older.

-In this post, I will be focusing on teaching time that comes along with letting our kids be online.
+In this post, I'll be focusing on teaching time that comes along with letting your kids be online.

 But you can "automate" your consequences within these systems.

-One thing to remember is that although the discipline and consequences are automated, the parenting and teaching aren't!
+One thing to remember is that although the discipline and consequences are automated, the parenting isn't!

-Since the depth of the connection itself has infinite possibilities, my job is to spend as much time with my kids as possible, time connecting, time teaching, and time building on that relationship.
+Since the depth of the connection itself has infinite possibilities, your job is to spend as much time with your kids as possible, time connecting, time teaching, and time building on your relationship.

-With relationship-focused parenting and teaching, if I want to TEACH my kids and students, then I need to put in some focused time.
+With relationship-focused parenting, if you want to TEACH your kids, then I need to put in some focused time.

 I'm obsessed with implementing next-level teachings and learnings—remember, this is what I wake my husband up to discuss in the middle of the night!—and since I spend the bulk of my time on connecting, I spend my active and focused teaching time and energy on "leveling up" what my kids know.